SatyabratBiswal1/QueryParameter-with-Producer-Applicatiopn/README.md

-Write the producer with RESTcontroller appliocation as it is NO need of Consumer Application ,i have written ,and run on server after open the browser and give this uri in your search bar :-http://localhost:8080/jerseyProducerAppMultiController/satya/gst?base=5000&gstp=5 you can give any parameter
+Write the producer with RESTcontroller appliocation as it is NO need of Consumer Application ,i have written ,and run on server after open the browser and give this uri in your search bar :-http://localhost:8080/jerseyProducerAppMultiController/satya/gst?base=5000&gstp=5 you can give ypur parameter